WillemD61/battery-planning/README.md

 * batteryDischargeCode=20
 * batteryChargeLevelIDX=113           # the IDX of the Domoticz device with updated actual battery charge level, in percent (should be updated through the battery system API)

 The Domoticz integration mode is normally triggered by a call from the Domoticz dzVents script.
-The dzVents script requires also some of the same idx numbers.
+The dzVents script requires also some of the same idx numbers as the python program.
 The Domoticz integration mode can also be run from the Unix command line for testing using the "-d" command line argument (so type "python3 dz-battery-planning.py -d").
 The Domoticz mode creates a planning for maximum one day ahead, depending on availability of prices.

-Every time a new planning is created, the next required action is fed back into the dzVents script and then the relevant API commands are given to the battery system.
-The total planning is displayed in the log of the text device and also highlights the top 5 lowest prices in the remaining free/unclassified hours.
+Every time a new planning is created, the next required action is fed back into the dzVents script and then the relevant API commands are given to the battery system by the script.
+The total planning is displayed in the log of the text device and also highlights the top 5 lowest prices in the remaining free/unclassified hours (provided those are below the average price of the day).
 Those are the best times for heavy electricity consumers, like tumbledryers, washing machines, electric cars etc.

 Note that the current version is for simulation purposes only so no actual battery interface is present and the interface is assumed to be very simple.
 The battery system sends a current charge level and can receive three commands: Off, Charge, Discharge.
+The controlling script will send those commands depending on the action and the target charge level received from the planning program verus current charge level.

 A separate dzVents script is created to simulate a battery system in absence of a real setup.

-The Domoticz mode re-uses the entsoe.xml file for storing price data so no manual maintenance of the file system is required.
+The Domoticz mode re-uses the entsoe.xml file (without timestamp in the name) for storing price data so no manual maintenance of the file system is required.

+# Solar/PV panel production integration

+If the -p option is added to the call of the python program, then the forecasted production of the PV panels will be included in the planning.
+For this the location (latitude/longitude) settings in Domoticz need to be defined and the following user variables need to be set up (with IDX numbers adapted to the environment)

+pvPanelAngleIDX=17                  # the IDX of the Domoticz user variable holding the value of the PV panel angle (horizontal = 0) pvPanelAzimuthIDX=18                # the IDX of the Domoticz user variable holding the value of the PV panel azimuth (south = 0) pvPanelMaxPeakIDX=19                # the IDX of the Domoticz user variable holding the value of the PV panel max peak kWH

+The forecast will be obtained from forecast.solar and shown as separate lines in the planning.
+For each line it will be defined whether to store the production in the battery system or to return it to the grid.
+The charge/discharge action related to the price line in the same hour will be adapted accordingly.

+As the PV production is a forecast only and actual PV production will deviate, it is recommended to re-run the planning frequently, but please note that the free API of forecast.solar will only allow 10 calls per hour.

+The control of the battery system will be based on target charge level for the hour, including the PV forecast.

 # Limitations of the program

 It does not take into account any tax effects in the planning as these will differ strongly from country to country, but this could easily be added.

 It assumes a 100% efficiency in the process, i.e. the energy received and paid for from the grid is fully stored in the battery (and vice versa).
-Once a real efficiency is known, this should be included in the profitability calculation of each charge/discharge and discharge/charge action pair.
+Once a real efficiency is known, this could be included in the profitability calculation of each charge/discharge and discharge/charge action pair.
+It also assumes a linear charge/discharge curve.

-It does not yet plan for electricity consumption or production (solar) in the home network.
-It can however be used to re-plan after a situation has changed as result of consumption or production.
-Taking into account the home consumption and/or production will be future development with dzVents scripts.
+It does not plan for electricity consumption in the home network.
+It can however be used to re-plan after a situation has changed as result of consumption.

 # Get your API token for retrieving electricity prices.